google.com, pub-1914789392944604, DIRECT, f08c47fec0942fa0

 Key Takeaways

-Understanding focal lengths helps in choosing the right lens for different scenes.
+Understanding focal length helps you choose the right lens for different scenes and storytelling styles

-Aperture size affects low-light performance and depth of field in your videos.
+Aperture plays a major role in low-light performance and depth of field

-Prime lenses offer better image quality, while zoom lenses provide flexibility.
+Prime lenses prioritise image quality, while zoom lenses offer flexibility

 Understanding Focal Lengths in Videography